Board of Trustees

 - Mr. James Ziperski

 Kevin Anderson ’82 joined the board in 2014.
-He is a senior vice president in the financial services industry in Raleigh, NC. .
+He is a senior vice president in the financial services industry in Raleigh, North Carolina.

-A native of Raleigh, Kevin is dedicated to serving personally and professionally across a range of organizations, including Portfolio Management Institute, Past President, Hayes Barton United Methodist Church, where his roles have included Board of Trustees Chair, Finance Committee Chair & Administrative Board Chair, Washington & Lee University Alumni Admissions Chair – Eastern NC, YMCA of the Triangle Investment Committee and William Peace University where he served as Board of Visitor Chair & member of Board of Trustees.
+A native of Raleigh, Kevin is dedicated to serving personally and professionally across a range of organizations, including Portfolio Management Institute, past president; Hayes Barton United Methodist Church, where his roles have included chair of the board of trustees, finance committee and administrative board; Washington & Lee University alumni admissions chair – Eastern NC; YMCA of the Triangle investment committee member; and William Peace University, where he served as board of visitors chair and member of board of trustees.